-Turns out this traditional distinction has become irrelevant.
-When Whatsapp implemented mobile number authentication using Twilio did they build the feature in-house or did they outsource?
+Turns out this traditional distinction has become less relevant.
+When Whatsapp implemented mobile number authentication using Twilio, did they build the feature in-house or did they outsource?
 Was that feature core to Whatsapp?
-When Shopify implemented a way for their merchants to get paid by consumers using Stripe did they build it in-house or did they outsource?
-When my colleagues’ previous startup doing mobile payments for restaurants – Chalo (now Pay with OpenTable) – used Stripe to collect payments from consumers and settle it directly with restaurants did they build it in-house or outsource?
+When Shopify implemented a way for their merchants to get paid by consumers using Stripe, did they build it in-house or did they outsource?
+When my colleagues’ previous startup doing mobile payments for restaurants – Chalo (now Pay with OpenTable) – used Stripe to collect payments from consumers and settle it directly with restaurants, did they build it in-house or outsource?
 Chalo used PubNub to establish two-way communication between its payments server and the restaurant’s point-of-sale (PoS) system.
 Was this in-house or outsourced?

 What does this say about mobile number validation being core for Whatsapp or payments being core for Shopify or payments and real-time communication with PoS being core for Chalo?

 These features are core to Whatsapp Shopify and Opentable.
 Retaining full control over the product experience is critical to them when implementing these features in their stack.
 Using a 3rd party API is not at odds with that goal.
 On the contrary, API-based products like Twilio Stripe PubNub and HyperTrack are built precisely for developers who want to build on their own.
 Arguably the products are unsuitable for enterprises who want to outsource to a third party solution provider or use off-the-shelf full-stack products.
 These are neither B2B nor B2C companies.
 These are B2D companies where D = Developer.
 See Twilio’s irreverent yet totally on-the- money ad campaign – Ask your Developer.